- Share this post:

 Debt-to-income ratioYour debt-to-income ratio (DTI) is calculated by comparing the amount of debt you’re carrying to your income.
 With an FHA loan, your DTI maximum is 57%.
 But your DTI cannot exceed 45% for a second home mortgage.

 Down paymentA second home mortgage will have a higher down payment than your FHA loan, usually a 10% minimum compared to 3% with the FHA.
-However, one benefit of your second home loan is that you can take advantage of your first home’s equity and use a HELOC or cash-out refinance to pay for all or part of the down payment for your second home.
+However, one benefit of your second home loan is that you can take advantage of your first home’s equity and use a home equity line of credit (HELOC) or cash-out refinance to pay for all or part of the down payment for your second home.

 Interest ratesAs you may have guessed, a second home mortgage will have a higher interest rate than an FHA loan.
 It will also be higher if your second home is classified as an investment property rather than a vacation home (see “Investment properties vs. vacation homes” below).
 Keep in mind that interest rates vary by lender, so it’s a good idea to shop around.